- Academic Affairs

 The USM policy says that “reporting misconduct in scholarly work is a responsibility shared by everyone at UMB” (III-1.10 - POLICY ON MISCONDUCT IN SCHOLARLY WORK, Section IV (A)).
 But care should be taken to avoid bringing allegations that are without foundation.
 Staff in the Research Integrity Office are available to discuss concerns relating to potential misconduct allegations.

 The University will undertake diligent efforts to protect the positions and reputations of those persons who, in good faith, make allegations of scientific misconduct.
-If you feel you are being retaliated against, please contact the Research Integrity Officer (Sarah N. Archibald – sarchibald@umaryland or 410-706-0149) or report it through the hotline.
+If you feel you are being retaliated against, please contact the Research Integrity Officer (Sarah N. Archibald, at sarchibald@umaryland or 410-706-0149) or report it through the Reporting Hotline.

 While anonymous allegations will be accepted via the Reporting Hotline, it is often difficult or impossible to fully investigate a matter without the source of the allegations becoming obvious.
 For this reason, among others, anonymity cannot be assured.
 Often, if anonymity is required, an ongoing investigation gets to a point where it cannot proceed and must be abandoned because more information is needed but cannot be obtained.
 An anonymous source cannot be apprised of the status or outcome of an investigation.